evernost/gangQin/README.md

 Look on the Internet for a MIDI file version of the song you want to learn.
 Copy this file in the `/songs` directory.

-Run the `main.py`in a Python interpreter, select you digital keyboard and select you MIDI file.
-The main app loads.
+Run the `gangQin.py`in a Python interpreter, select your digital keyboard and select your MIDI file.

 The interface shows a virtual keyboard and a pianoroll view.
 Everything you play on your input keyboard is mirrored on the virtual keyboard.

-But most importantly, the virtual keyboard also shows the notes you are supposed to play to follow the song.
+But most importantly, the virtual keyboard also shows the notes you are supposed to play in the song.
+Initially, the first note of the song is displayed.
+As soon as you press the notes on your keyboard, the app shows the next notes and so on.

 ### How to get the StaffScope view
 Instead of showing a pianoroll view, gangQin can also show the **actual score** in the `staffScope view`.